theCodeForgerHQ/Nucleus-AI/README.md

 - **`kb_images`**: image corpus keyed by deterministic `image_hash`, with caption/url/page mapping and active flags.
 - **`kb_page_ingestion_state`**: per-page stage statuses for confluence/neon/pinecone + retry lifecycle.

+Neon is intentionally used as the operational system of record for metadata and processing state.
+It gives transactional status updates, explicit lifecycle flags (`is_stashed`, `is_active`), and simple retry queries over pending/failed records.
+This keeps operational control-plane concerns separate from Pinecone's retrieval-plane role, where vector search relevance is the priority.

 ## 4.2 Vector (Pinecone)

 Indexes used: